jekyll/jekyll/docs/_docs/quickstart.md

     A Finder or Explorer window opens showing the Minima files and directories, which include _includes, _layouts, _sass, assets, LICENSE.txt, README.md.

-3. Copy these files into your `/myblog` directory.
+3. Copy these files into your `/myblog` directory (or wherever you installed your Jekyll site).
 4. To remove the gem from the theme:

     *  Open **Gemfile** and remove `gem "minima", "~> 2.0"`.